 After discussing, we played various assessment games.
 This one included moving the character from Jack be Nimble around the flame to practice prepositions interactively.

-- Making your own ending – draw it and write it together, on the blackboard;
+- Making your own ending – draw it and write it together, on the whiteboard;

 - Solve each problem differently than Mother Goose;